SrikiranN/clevertech-mulesoft/README.md

 # MuleSoft challenge

-This challenge consists of implementing the incomplete flows in the project.
+This challenge consists of implementing the incomplete flows in the project and adjust the project to meet best practices.
 Both have to be created in the same project using Anypoint Studio, the IDE for Mule ESB (https://developer.mulesoft.com/).
 You can download it from https://www.mulesoft.com/lp/dl/studio.
 Make sure you use Anypoint Studio 7 and Mule 4.